ABHAY-100/Amazonyy/README.md

-# Amazony - A Bold Redesign
+# Amazonyy - A Bold Redesign

 ## Overview